ONSdigital/rm-action-service/API.md

 ]
 ```

-An `HTTP 404 Not Found` status code is returned if the action plan with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the action plan with the specified Id could not be found.
 An `HTTP 204 No Content` status code is returned if there are no action plan jobs for the action plan.

 ## Get Action Plan Job
-* `GET /actionplans/jobs/{actionplanId} will return the details of the action plan job with the given id.
+* `GET /actionplans/jobs/{actionplanId} will return the details of the action plan job with the given Id.

 ### Example JSON Response
 ```json